DKrawczyk/DKrawczyk/README.md

 Actually I'm looking for a job, where I can expand my pogrammer abilities so I would be glad to join into your team :raising_hand_man:.</h4>

-I'm diver :diving_mask:, husband :house: and the best developer :grin:!
+I'm a diver :diving_mask:, husband :house: and the best developer :grin:!

 *<h4>If you are looking for...</h4>*